oamat/java/README.md

 # java
-Several Java projects with Spring and others
+Several Java projects with Spring and other frameworks